Alice R. Ballard

 Ballard received her BS degree in design and MFA in painting from the University of Michigan in 1968.
 It is evident that her background in painting comes heavily into play during surface decoration with her ceramics.
-Munn uses the pods as a three-dimensional canvas using terra sigallata because it reminds her much more of paint.
+Ballard uses the pods as a three-dimensional canvas using terra sigallata because it reminds her much more of paint.
 Whereas glaze really sits on top like icing on the cake, she really wanted to emphasize the cake.

-From 1974 to 2001 she has attended numerous workshops from the Penland School of Crafts in Penland, North Carolina.
-In 2004 she took a 40-day trip to China sponsored by The Center for International Research in Ceramic Art, West Virginia University.
-She has been a ceramic instructor on and off since 1967 and has her work in several galleries, including the Blue Spiral Gallery in Asheville, North Carolina and the Smithsonian American Art Museum’s Renwick Gallery in Washington D.C. where a white earthenware terra sigillata piece entitled "White Onion VII," has been added to the permanent collection.
+From 1974 to 2001, she attended numerous workshops from the Penland School of Crafts in Penland, North Carolina.
+In 2004 she took a 40-day trip to China sponsored by the Center for International Research in Ceramic Art, West Virginia University.
+She has been a ceramic instructor on and off since 1967, and has her work in several galleries, including the Blue Spiral Gallery in Asheville, North Carolina and the Smithsonian American Art Museum’s Renwick Gallery in Washington D.C., where a white earthenware terra sigillata piece entitled "White Onion VII", has been added to the permanent collection.

 Ballard is known for her work with nature she has done much with bulbs, plants and seed pods that she collects on walks in her neighbourhood.
-One notable walk for Alice was “ In the fall of 2005 while visiting Highwaterclays in Asheville, NC, her husband Roger and her stopped to walk their 2 dogs along the railroad tracks, near the river.
+One notable walk for Alice was "In the fall of 2005 while visiting Highwaterclays in Asheville, NC, her husband Roger and her stopped to walk their 2 dogs along the railroad tracks, near the river.
 On this walk she noticed a tree that had obviously sprung up from some wild seed, flung by a pod to a destination unknown.
 On this tree were clusters of little empty brown pods that looked like two little dimensional heart shapes that were open at one end and attached at the other.
 She snapped off two or three clusters and took them home to her studio in Greenville, SC.
 There they joined the company of many other forms collected on walks.
 [She] loved these forms, shared them with others as she often does when she is teaching but did nothing but admire these special forms for several years.
 A call to the Clemson Botanical Gardens about this tree revealed that it was in fact a Royal Paulownia Tree (Paulownia tomentosa), an invasive tree that made its way from its native habitat in China.
 All this time, she was bonding with these little pod forms as her ideas for future forms to be made in clay percolated.
-The Wall Pod series eventually became the result of this lengthy but rich process.”
+The Wall Pod series eventually became the result of this lengthy but rich process."

 Education

 She received her BS degree in design and MFA in painting from the University of Michigan.
-From 1974 to 2001 she attended workshops at the Penland School of Crafts, Penland, North Carolina.
+From 1974 to 2001, she attended workshops at the Penland School of Crafts, Penland, North Carolina.